1. Feature Overview

 - You want leads that visited a particular web page on your website (typically a pricing page), who are from a specific location, and from a specific industry, in the last 30 days.

-3. How to carry out an Advanced Search
+3. How to Perform an Advanced Search

 - Go to Leads>Manage Leads.
 The Manage Leads window will appear.